Zero angle

 An angle that denotes null is called zero angle.

-In some cases, there is no angle between sides of an object or objects, and a geometric concept is required to express that angle.
-So, the concept of zero angle was introduced in geometry.
+In some cases, the angle between sides of an object or objects is null.
+So, a geometric concept is required to express that angle and it was introduced as zero angle in geometry.
+It can also be called as null angle.

 There are two notable factors to understand this concept.

-The surface of earth on which we walk is horizontal.
-So, a horizontal line can be considered as a line of indicating zero angle but it should start from left and should continue its journey to right.
+The surface of earth on which we walk daily is horizontal.
+So, a horizontal line can be considered as a line of indicating zero angle but it should start from left and should continue its journey towards right.

-Consider a point on the plane and denote it by a letter $O$.
-A line is started from that point and passed through a point $P$.
-Similarly, another line is started from point $O$ and passed through a point $Q$.
+Consider a point on the plane and denote it by a letter $\small O$.
+A line is started from that point.
+It passed through a point $\small P$ and the ray $\small \overrightarrow{OP}$ is formed geometrically.
+Similarly, another line is started from point $\small O$.
+It passed through a point $\small Q$ and the ray $\small \overrightarrow{OQ}$ is formed geometrically.

 Notation

-There are three methods to express zero angle in mathematical form.
+There are three methods to express zero angle in mathematics.

 Sexagesimal system